TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-7.md

 {{</ original-tab >}}
 {{</ codetab >}}

 We're modifying the `handle_events` method in `EventHandler` to actually have an implementation.
 It iterates through the events, and uses `context.convert_event` to give the event knowledge on the mouse position.
-It then dispatches that event, to be handled like normal
+It then dispatches that event, to be handled like normal.

 `on_render` just tells the `Engine` class to call its render method, using the given console.